cproctor/unfold_studio/documentation/user_guide/ink.rst

 Intersecting lists
 ^^^^^^^^^^^^^^^^^^

-The ``has`` or ``?`` operator is, somewhat more formally, the "are you a subset of me" operator, ⊇, which includes the sets being equal, but which doesn't include if the larger set doesn't entirely contain the smaller set.
+The ``has`` or ``?`` operator is, somewhat more formally, the superset operator.
+"A has B" is true when every item in B is also in A, including when they are the same set.

 To test for "some overlap" between lists, we use the overlap operator, ``^``\ , to get the *intersection*.